Murder of Pai Hsiao-yen: Abduction and murder

 Press in Taiwan first reported the incident on April 23, 1997, which contradicted the accepted practice of reporting the kidnapping after its resolution.
 Some of the pre-planned ransom drops were aborted when kidnappers spotted police and media tailing Pai Bing-bing.
 However, after the abductors negotiated with the police for 11 days and changed the locations of payment more than 20 times, the police finally decoded the communication methods used by the abductors.
 In the subsequent police raid, one suspect was arrested while two others escaped after an intense gun fight with the police.

-Murder

 Pai Hsiao-yen's mutilated body, weighted down with dumbbells, was found in a drainage ditch in Zhonggang Dapai, Taishan Township on April 28, 1997.
 Investigators said that she had been dead for ten days before her body's discovery.
 Ransom negotiations had continued after the likely time of Pai's death; an impersonator placed a telephone call to give Pai Bing-bing the impression that her daughter was alive.
 Tim Healy and Laurie Underwood of Asiaweek said that Pai was "apparently tortured" before her death.
 The photograph of her naked dead body was leaked to the mass media, including the China Times, which printed it.